toluromio/docs.fedgenhpc/docs/source/fedgen_hpc_resources/Cluster resources.rst

 Resources which are being increased on an annual basis.
 The FEDGEN HPC cluster has very similar hardware with specific processors in variety of configuration in memory capacity or number of CPUs.
-All the nodes share resources over networks for storage and cluster communication
+All the nodes share resources over networks for data storage and cluster communication.

 **Resource Manager**
 =====================